Tennessee Notary Public Bond: A Comprehensive Guide

 - Do not perform notary services for entities/individuals who are engaged in acts of fraud

 - Ensure that the signers of documents are who they say they are and are not misrepresenting themselves

 - Witness the signatures of all documents being notarized

 - Record all transactions in a notary journal

 What Other Insurance Products Can Agents Offer Notaries in Tennessee?

 Tennessee does not require notaries public to obtain any form of liability insurance.
 However, many notaries will consider obtaining errors and omission (E&O) insurance.
 Bonds are our only business at BondExchange, so we do not issue liability insurance, but our agents often utilize brokers for this specific line of business.
-A list of brokers in this space can be found here.
+Agents can access a list of brokers online here.

 How Can Insurance Agents Prospect for Tennessee Notary Customers?